nichodges/sprklst/sparklist-nic.md

 A presentation system using web sockets.
 The audience sees a web page - full screen.
 That page is updated when I choose a new slide via a presenter interface.
 The interface would be visual, searchable, themable, and intelligently handle data visualisation as well as the ability to present multiple slides on one screen, and save a history of each presentation.

 An interface for organising bike rides.
 Everyone within a group puts in their planned rides for the weekend - avoiding the mass email trains. (would probably link in to Strava?)

+Podcast app that includes donate button.

+AdBlock for Twitter - blocks all brands so you don't see promoted tweets.